Trusted Guide to Travel Nursing Basics

 Remember— if it’s not in the contract, it’s not guaranteed.

 5. Record Keeping

 Great record keeping is going to help immensely when it comes time for tax season.
 Extra deductions can be taken.
-Therefore, it’s beneficial to have records ready and updated to avoid the struggle to calculate them from several months back.
-A mileage log can be easily obtained with several different apps, but at the very least note the mileage on the odometer when beginning travel nursing.
+Therefore, it’s beneficial to have records ready and updated to avoid the struggle of calculating them from several months back.
+A mileage log can be easily obtained with several different apps.
+At the very least, make note of the mileage on the odometer when beginning travel.
 Servicing the car before starting traveling is a good idea to make sure the vehicle is tuned up and ready for a long drive.
 Additionally, the odometer reading will be on the service record.
 Keep track of trips taken home while on assignment and the number of days spent at home.
 These records will be necessary in the event of being audited by the IRS.
 Keep receipts from hotel stays to and from each assignment.
 Have a record of housing costs during the assignment.
 Finally, save extra copies of nursing contracts—travel companies don’t keep records of them so it’s best to save them as soon as they are signed.

 Sometimes you need to find a doctor while on an assignment.
 Save the hassle and check out www.zocdoc.com to help find a provider in the new assignment area.
 Plug in the type of health insurance on the site to see which providers are in-network.
 Filter by specialist, gender, or by available appointments.

 Traveling with pets can be a challenge.
 Make sure each pet has updated record of rabies and other shots.
 Many housing locations, pet daycares, and animal walkers will require proof of these documents.
 Consider switching to Banfield Pet Hospitals, located at most Pet Smarts.
 It’s a great way to have an EHR for pets and each new veterinarian will be able to see the animals history.
 Lastly, don’t forget to stock up on treats, food, and other supplies that may be needed for the cross-country journey.